bobbydilley/rideboard-emulator/code_recreations/struct.md

       216: Set to 0 if the bit 5 (from the right) of 52 doesn't equal 0 (could also be 50 I don't know what HYBYTE does) starts as 1
       217: Set to 0 if the bit 6 of 52 doesn't equal 0
       240: Some variable set to 0x0 on init (GETS THE NUMBER FROM 49 PUT IN THERE)
+      241: possibly the last position
-      256: Gets set to 0 when seat stop
+      256: Gets set to 0 when seat stop - possibly a position?

       260: Gets set to 1 when seat stops, and has not not be 2 to set seat to stop
       268: Gets set to something when seat stops